Taq polymerase: Enzymatic properties

 Taqs optimum temperature for activity is 75–80 °C, with a half-life of greater than 2 hours at 92.5 °C, 40 minutes at 95 °C and 9 minutes at 97.5 °C, and can replicate a 1000 base pair strand of DNA in less than 10 seconds at 72 °C. At 75–80 °C, Taq reaches its optimal polymerization rate of about 150 nucleotides per second per enzyme molecule, and any deviations from the optimal temperature range inhibit the extension rate of the enzyme.
 A single Taq synthesizes about 60 nucleotides per second at 70 °C, 24 nucleotides/sec at 55 °C, 1.5 nucleotides/sec at 37 °C, and 0.25 nucleotides/sec at 22 °C. At temperatures above 90 °C, Taq demonstrates very little or no activity at all, but the enzyme itself does not denature and remains intact.
 Presence of certain ions in the reaction vessel also affects specific activity of the enzyme.
 Small amounts of potassium chloride (KCl) and magnesium ion (Mg2+) promote Taq's enzymatic activity.
-Taq polymerase is maximally activated at 50mM KCl and just the right concentration of Mg2+ which is determined by the concentration of nucleoside triphosphates (dNTPs).
+Taq polymerase is maximally activated at 50mM KCl, while optimal Mg2+ concentration is determined by the concentration of nucleoside triphosphates (dNTPs).
 High concentrations of KCl and Mg2+ inhibit Taq's activity.
-Interestingly, the common metal ion chelator, EDTA, directly binds to Taq in the absence of these metal ions.
+The common metal ion chelator EDTA directly binds to Taq in the absence of these metal ions.

 One of Taqs drawbacks is its lack of 3' to 5' exonuclease proofreading activity resulting in relatively low replication fidelity.
 Originally its error rate was measured at about 1 in 9,000 nucleotides.
 Some thermostable DNA polymerases have been isolated from other thermophilic bacteria and archaea, such as Pfu DNA polymerase, possessing a proofreading activity, and are being used instead of (or in combination with) Taq for high-fidelity amplification.
-Fidelity can vary much between Taqs, which has profound effects in downstream sequencing applications.Taq makes DNA products that have A (adenine) overhangs at their 3' ends.
+Fidelity can vary widely between Taqs, which has profound effects in downstream sequencing applications.Taq makes DNA products that have A (adenine) overhangs at their 3' ends.
 This may be useful in TA cloning, whereby a cloning vector (such as a plasmid) that has a T (thymine) 3' overhang is used, which complements with the A overhang of the PCR product, thus enabling ligation of the PCR product into the plasmid vector.